Johnny Jump Up (song)

 "Johnny Jump Up" is an Irish drinking song by Tadhg Jordan from County Cork.
-It was first popularized by Jimmy Crowley, and then brought to a wider audience by Christy Moore.
+It was first popularized by Jimmy Crowley, and then brought to a wider audience by Christy Moore, appearing on his self-titled 1976 album Christy Moore.

 Johnny Jump Up is a strong cider, apparently made stronger by being stored in old whiskey barrels.
 The song contains numerous local Cork references such as "Up The Lee Road," where a psychiatric hospital was located.